 Community is at the heart of the Bamford philosophy, and it has always been our mission to nurture the relationships we have with likeminded collaborators and initiatives who share in this.
 It is a philosophy that stems from the work of our founder, Carole Bamford, a champion of craftsmanship, traditional skills and natural living.

 Carole Bamford has set up several foundations to support a range of community-based causes with a particular focus and commitment to supporting women.
 As a female-founded business, this is a cause that is woven into the fabric of Bamford’s story.

 The Lady Bamford Charitable Trust

-The Lady Bamford Charitable Trust was founded in India, to work with disadvantaged communities in Haryana, Maharashtra and Rajasthan, helping them to access a better quality of life.
+The Lady Bamford Charitable Trust was founded in 2001 with the objective of helping people from the most disadvantaged quarters in India access a better quality of life.

 Since the Trust’s launch, it has supported the quality of education within schools; provided skills and training to help prepare pupils for life after school; helped women and young men from developing communities learn traditional crafts and then use these skills to provide valuable employment; set up self-help groups within rural communities so that women have greater financial literacy and autonomy and helped build roads, sanitation units, water pipelines and provide medical facilities.